 Check Your Gears

 A number one annoyance and possible hazard are misaligned derailleurs and poorly indexed gears.
 A correctly adjusted front derailleur will bring you smooth shifting between the small ring and big ring and will stop the chain rubbing on the mechanism itself.

 A correctly indexed rear derailleur, meanwhile, will give you fast, accurate and reliable shifting across the cassette.
 Fortunately, while it might look like a complicated job to get everything running smoothly, it’s relatively simple and a key skill for the home mechanic.

 The drivetrain is the mechanical heart of your machine, and the area of the bike, which needs particular care and attention – not just at the start of the season but through the year.
 This is a good opportunity to check your chain for wear and replace it if necessary.
 Themost accurate way to do this is with a chain checker, but you can also check manually by lifting the chain from a section of the chainring and checking how many teeth it exposes.
 Three or four suggests excessive wear.

 When cleaning the bike, it is the drive train, which is going to swallow up most of your time.
 A good chain cleaner like this one I use from Amazon, can save you time, while if you don’t mind getting your hands dirty then you can use a rag to wipe away the build-up of dirt and grime on your chain, derailleurs, jockey wheels and chainrings before setting to them with a degreaser and stiff brush (an old toothbrush will work).

 Once everything is sparkling clean, rinse away with fresh water and dry with a clean cloth.
-Then select a lube suitable for summer riding (ideally environment-friendly like this one), apply to the chain and hit the road safely in the knowledge that you’ll have a clean, quiet and free-running drivetrain!
+Then select a lube suitable for summer riding (ideally environment-friendly like this one – also at Amazon), apply to the chain and hit the road safely in the knowledge that you’ll have a clean, quiet and free-running drivetrain!